gabriel-logan/Azure-translator-code/README.md

 translateToMultipleFolders(key, endpoint, location, fromLang, toLangs, jsonFile);
 // This function will return a folder called multiFolderGeneratedTranslations

 // Translation to a single folder translateToUnicFolder(key, endpoint, location, fromLang, toLangs, jsonFile);
 // This function will return a folder called unicFolderGeneratedTranslations

+// Update translation from the multiple folders updateTranslationsMulti(key, endpoint, location, fromLang, toLangs, jsonFile);
+// This function will update the translations in the folder called multiFolderGeneratedTranslations
 ```

 #### You can also choose the folder or folder name where you will save the files.